Huzaifa-Islam/NodeJsDev/readme.md

 Lets list down list of apis that we will to build Group multiple routes under respective routers we will use express Router

+Schema Validation - "pre" which is called before .save happens.
+So we can also use schema validations just like we use schema methods. again in shcema validation use older funciton method not the arrow function